lolbot-project/lolbot/README.md

 - Python 3.6
 - Some python modules (`pip install -Ur requirements.txt`)
-- A text editor
+- A text editor that isn't notepad or something
-- Knowledge on how to maintain the bot
+- Knowing how to actually maintain a bot

 ## Running